^^ Back to top

 - grains, such as oatmeal, wheat germ and wholewheat

-You should not reduce the amount of calcium in your diet unless your GP recommends it.
+Don't reduce the amount of calcium in your diet unless your GP advises you to.
 This is because calcium is very important for maintaining healthy bones and teeth.

-The type of medication that your GP prescribes will depend on the type of kidney stone that you have.
+The type of medication your GP prescribes will depend on the type of kidney stone you have.

 For example, if you have: